Are you concerned because your corn snake isn’t eating? Do you want to ensure that your corn snake is eating the right amount?

 - The tank temperature has dropped

 If you’ve noticed these signs, your corn snake is probably in brumation.

 When this is the case, you don’t need to feed your corn snake but continue to offer it good to see if it’s interesting.

 Make sure the water dish stays filled with clean water.

 Call or take your pet to the exotic vet if you’re concerned.

-We hope you found this information on how long a corn snake can go without eating helpful.
+We hope you found this info about how long a corn snake can go without eating useful.

-2-3 months may seem like a long time, but this is part of their natural life when in brumation.
+Even though 2-3 months might seem like a long time, it’s a normal part of their life when they’re in brumation.